-The GIS Specialization for Environmental Conservation internship is based at Dinokeng Game Reserve, a leading conservation reserve in central South Africa.
-Internships consist of three components:
+The GIS Specialization for Environmental Conservation internship consists of three components:

-Your primary focus as an intern will be on completing the first ten modules of the official QGIS training manual.
+Your primary focus as an intern will be on completing the first ten modules of the official QGIS training manual (provided to you, once you have confirmed your participation).
 This is done at your own pace, in between optional field session activities.
 The modules within the QGIS training manual are accompanied by follow-along lessons using tutorial data.

-The third component of the environmental conservation internship in South Africa is assisting a real-world GIS conservation project.
+The third component of the GIS internship is related to assisting a real-world GIS conservation project.
 You’ll combine your own field data with spatial data held at the reserve to answer important conservation questions and complete a project.
-This provides useful data for the conservation programme, as well as giving interns real-world research experience.
+This provides useful data for the conservation programme, while also providing you with real-world fieldwork research experience.

-Interns submit solutions to the GIS Research and Training Manager at the conclusion of the internship and will be graded.
-On successful completion of the internship course, interns are issued a certificate of completion, outlining the skills you’ve learned, the types of data you’ve manipulated and the experience you’ve gained.
+Interns submit solutions to their supervisor at the conclusion of their internship, for review and feedback.
+This activity also earns you a relevant certificate of completion, outlining the skills you’ve learned, the types of data you’ve manipulated, and the experience you’ve gained.

 GIS and environemtnal conservation interns learn from a qualified and experienced supervisor, and can be involved in: